MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaPrivilegedAccessResourceRoleAssignment.md

 Resource type.
 For example, for Azure resources, the type could be 'Subscription', 'ResourceGroup', 'Microsoft.Sql/server', etc.
   \[ResourceId \<String\>\]: Required.
-The ID of the resource which the role assignment is associated with.
+The ID of the resource that the role assignment is associated with.
   \[RoleDefinition \<IMicrosoftGraphGovernanceRoleDefinition\>\]: governanceRoleDefinition
   \[RoleDefinitionId \<String\>\]: Required.
-The ID of the role definition which the role assignment is associated with.
+The ID of the role definition that the role assignment is associated with.
   \[StartDateTime \<DateTime?\>\]: The start time of the role assignment.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   \[Status \<String\>\]:
   \[Subject \<IMicrosoftGraphGovernanceSubject\>\]: governanceSubject
   \[SubjectId \<String\>\]: Required.
-The ID of the subject which the role assignment is associated with.
+The ID of the subject that the role assignment is associated with.

 INPUTOBJECT \<IIdentityGovernanceIdentity\>: Identity Parameter
   \[AccessPackageAssignmentId \<String\>\]: The unique identifier of accessPackageAssignment